Salvador Panelo: Duterte cabinet member

 Prior to joining the government of Rodrigo Duterte on June 30, 2016, he was his legal counsel and defense lawyer on the charges of hidden wealth by vice presidential candidate Antonio Trillanes during the presidential campaign.
 He eventually served as the President-elect's transitional spokesperson before being designated as Chief Presidential Legal Counsel.
 On May 1, 2020, Panelo began hosting a talk show on People's Television Network (PTV) titled Counterpoint with Secretary Salvador Panelo, produced by the Presidential Broadcast Staff – Radio Television Malacañang (RTVM).
 Panelo created the program for the purpose of "discussing the issues affecting our country," as well as to "analyze, dissect issues raised by certain critics and others against certain policies of the government".

 Panelo ran and lost in the 2022 Senate election, as he did not finish in the top 12 positions.
 Later on, he returned to his talk show Counterpoint, now airing on Net 25.
 He also writes his column published weekly in The Manila Times.

 Personal life

 Panelo resides in Marikina.
 He had a son, Carlo, who died of heart complications from Down syndrome on January 6, 2017, at the age of 27.
+Another son of his, Salvador Jr., is the lawyer of Vice President Sara Duterte in her perjury case against Ramil Madriaga, a witness in her impeachment case.

-Panelo is a member the Rotary Club of Makati Southwest chapter, a member of the Board of Trustees of the San Beda Law Alumni Association, and Secretary General of the Asean Law Association Golfers’ Club.
+Panelo is a member the Rotary Club of Makati Southwest chapter, a member of the Board of Trustees of the San Beda Law Alumni Association, and Secretary General of the Asean Law Association Golfers' Club.